blenderous/chartjs-example/README.md

-# fusionchart-example
+# chartjs-example

-An example fusionchart usage.
+An simple example usage of Chart JS.

-Takes data from the JSON obtained from Open government data (data.gov.in) and shows it in a pie chart or a table based on user preference.
+It uses Angular JS to treat the data from a JSON file and shows it in the form of a table and bar graph.